 From the Element LGRs a merged XML file is created mechanically containing the union of the repertoire and non-reflexive variant mappings and annotating each item in the repertoire and rules to mark its origin in a particular element LGR.
-This file constitutes the Common LGR.
+This file constitutes the Root Zone Common LGR.
 Because the actual type of all variant mappings is script-specific and therefore cannot be represented in a merged file, all variant mappings are set to "blocked" in the merged file (See also Section 5).

-While script-specific tags, rules and classes are prefixed with a script name and individually included, all actions and default WLE rules from the Element LGRs are coalesced in the merged file.
+While script-specific tags, rules and classes are prefixed with a script name and included individually, all actions and default WLE rules from the Element LGRs are coalesced in the merged file.
 In principle, the default WLE rules and any actions are not script-specific, but in practice, they are usually triggered by ranges of code points or variant types specific to an element LGR.
 The IP manually reviews the result to make sure that these elements from different LGRs do not conflict.
 If necessary, they are restated.
 Finally, an annotated, human-readable presentation of the merged file is created.
+The HTML file for the Common LGR also begins with a formatted description that presents an overview of the file's contents and where to get additional information.
+None of the information presented in this overview fully supersedes the descriptions in the actual Common LGR file.